DrStef/Data-Analysis-with-Python/README.md

 ##  Dataset and Objective.

-Dataset: cars, various makes, specifications and prices.
-After cleaning the dataset, and running statistics, we develop several models that will predict the price of a car using a set of features/variables.
-A model will help us understand the exact relationship between different variables and how these variables are used to predict the result.
+Dataset: cars, various makes, specifications and prices.   <br> After cleaning the dataset, and running statistics, identifying the most relevant variables, we develop several models that will predict the price of a car using a set of features/variables. <br> A model will help us understand the exact relationship between different variables and how these variables are used to predict the result.

 ##  Data Analysis Steps